gabber235/BeSportive/README.md

 - Sometimes an error is shown in which it is indicated that "the port is already taken".
 In this case the user can follow the trouble shooting section indicated underneath the "How to start the firebase emulator" section.
 - When the emulator is started up a test email and password can be used to make an account and get access to the app.
 This data is indicated below.
+- Another error which can occur is when the cloud functions are not working.
+The steps which can be taken when this error happens are shown in the last comment below.

 ## How to start the firebase emulator